Skip to main content

 An example integration that uses the existing Slack OAuth 2.0 connection, Slack "Select Channel" data source, and Slack "Post Message" action is available in GitHub.

-Manifests for Prismatic-provided public components are available through Prismatic's component manifests repository.
-When you initialized your code-native integration, an .npmrc file was created which read:
+2. Legacy Method: Manifests for Prismatic-provided public components are available through Prismatic's component manifests repository.
+When you initialized your code-native integration, an .npmrc file was created that read:

 .npmrc